 2. Identify A Mediator

-Ideally try to identify someone who is trained in mediation of people, or groups of people.
+Ideally, try to identify someone who is trained in the mediation of people or groups of people.
 Use this expert to begin a conversation and work toward a resolution.

 This might include establishing specific guidelines for personal interaction behaviors, as well as identifying any underlying issues that contribute to the conflict.

 For example, I had an employee who was promoted to a supervisor and was having a difficult time managing someone who was once a co-worker.

 The underlying issues dealt with the employee who felt like she had missed out on the promotion.
 Difficult to diagnose without intervention.
 But an issue that can be toxic to the work environment.

 3. Clarify The Problem